stivalaa/ALAAMEE/README.md

 The ALAAM is a social influence model.
 Parameters of the model are estimated that maximize the likelihood of an observed binary outcome for each node, given a social network and nodal attributes, allowing the outcome on other nodes to influence a node's outcome.

 This software is applicable to one-mode networks (directed or undirected), and undirected two-mode (bipartite) networks.
-It allows for estimation from network snowball samples (Stivala et al., 2020).
+It allows for estimation from network snowball samples (Stivala et al., 2020), and includes "geometrically weighted" statistics for avoiding near-degeneracy in larger networks (Stivala, 2023).

 This Python implementation uses the [NumPy](https://numpy.org/) library for vector and matrix data types and functions.
 In addition, there are R scripts for estimating standard errors and plotting results from the output.